University of Minnesota fraternities and sororities: Sports

-It was a point of pride for fraternities to feature those "big men on campus" in their recruitment materials, Letterman for their respective athletic teams.
+Fraternities often feature those "big men on campus" in their recruitment materials, particularly those letterman for their respective athletic teams.

 Several sports were popularized through early fraternity support.
 Whereas football, basketball, and track were named early varsity sports with the more robust funding that the name implies, others, like tennis, wrestling, and gymnastics, were tagged as "minor sports."
 Hockey fit into a middle ground.
 The sport was played throughout the region as a club sport in the 1900s and 1910s, with ad-hoc teams named to represent the university on outdoor rinks as early as 1903 and again in 1910.
 Rivals included the University of Chicago and the University of Wisconsin.
 Interest steadily grew, along with inklings of future conference play.
 By 1920, some twenty teams fielded by the fraternities vied in what Gopher editorials deemed the "fierce competition for the league championship."
 The stars of this fraternity league, including Phi Sigma Kappa's Merle DeForrest, Paul Swanson, and Frank Pond, and Delta Tau Delta's Chester Bros, were named to a team to represent the university.
 That year, DeForrest organized a petition drive that resulted in permanent funding by the Regents, awarding the hockey team its long-sought varsity status.
-Soon after, former captain Frank Pond was named as Varsity Hockey's third Head Coach (1930–35).
+Soon after, former captain Frank Pond was named as Varsity Hockey's third head coach (1930–35).
 Today, the team's Rookie of the Year award is named after Pond.
 (Note: According to Phi Sigma Kappa historical records, Pond was often quoted as saying that their [DeForrest, Swanson, Bros and Pond's] actions resulted in the Regents' decision to grant varsity status to the hockey team a full five years before it would naturally have occurred.)